 Myth 2: A flat pack kitchen can’t be customised

 This isn’t a complete myth since some companies produce flat pack kitchens that come in one standard size.

 But here is where Kitchen Shack differs from those other companies: all our width of cabinets can suit any kitchen space perfectly so that you can get that custom-made look for a fraction of the price.

 We also offer special orders on request.
 With our kitchens, you’ll receive a stunning finished product that is a reflection of your unique personal tastes and style.
 All backed by a 10-year guarantee so we know our kitchens will last the test of time.

 Myth 3: You don’t need a Kitchen Designer

-Depending on your level of expertise, this may very well be true.
-But for the majority of homeowners, a Kitchen Designer is imperative.
+If you want to be happy with your end result a Kitchen Designer is imperative.
 A Kitchen Designer will save you time, resources, and loads of stress.
 They can help you make the most of your space with clever storage solutions and they know what works in a functional kitchen space.

 Redesigning your kitchen involves making a series of significant and well-informed decisions.
 Hiring a Designer means having a professional set of eyes to double check your design choices and having someone there to offer expert tips and insights on how to get the most out of your kitchen.

 Myth 4: Only experienced carpenters can install a flat pack kitchen

 Homeowners have the option to hire someone to install their flat pack kitchen for them.
 But part of the drawcard to this type of kitchen is the fact that homeowners with basic carpentry knowledge can also build and install the kitchen themselves (which also means substantial savings).